Get

 • Red and scaly skin patches

 The onset of signs in your cat of lactose intolerance or dairy allergies usually occurs within a few hours.
-If you notice any of the following signs or are concerned at all, speak to your veterinarian for advice or have them check over your cat.
+If you notice any of the following signs or are concerned at all, speak to a veterinarian for advice or have them check over your cat.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 2. High Salt Consumption